The Vanguard School (Colorado): Campuses

-The Vanguard School operates two campuses near downtown Colorado Springs.
+The Vanguard School operates two campuses in the Stratton Meadows neighborhood near downtown Colorado Springs.

 Wahsatch campus

 The Wahsatch campus is located at 1832 South Wahsatch Avenue.
 It is the location of the building that serves grades K–3 and is the campus where the school originally operated at.

 Corona campus

 The Corona campus is located at 1605 South Corona Avenue.
 It is the campus where grades 4–12 are held.
 The campus has four buildings that are used for classes, as well as a separate building for a gymnasium, weight room and storage rooms.
 There is also a collection of buildings that consists of a weight room and some extra classrooms and storage rooms.

 The school's campus is in the middle of a neighborhood known for crime.
 The Executive Director has raised concerns with City Council, and there are occasional incidents.
 In 2018, a woman was arrested for carrying knives and samurai swords onto the campus.